-The case study of the Kouris Watershed has described the implementation of the integrated watershed economics methodology described in the initial sections of this report.
+The case study of the Kouris Watershed has described the implementation of the watershed economics methodology used described in the previous text.
 It has shown how the approach contributed to the development of policy recommendations for the Government of Cyprus.
 The study combined detailed hydrological models with micro-economic data on the water using sectors.
 The imbalance of water demand with the natural constraints of supply was addressed in the objective manner using the two stage process outlined above.
-In this case Stage I used a variety of economic valuation techniques: Hedonic analysis, Contingent Valuation, Travel Cost Approach, Mathematical Modelling and Distance Function, to assess the social value of water in the different sectors.
+In this case Stage I used of a variety economic valuation techniques: Hedonic analysis, Contingent Valuation, Travel Cost Approach, Mathematical Modelling and Distance Function, to assess the social value of water in the different sectors.
 This allowed the determination of the efficient pricing strategy for allocating between water demands to maximise social welfare.
 Stage II analysed the impact of the proposed allocation policy in order to address issues of equity and sustainability.